Learn the essentials of starting your WoW journey, choosing the right realm, and understanding the costs involved.

 Set up your account

-A monthly subscription will run you $14.99 plus tax for one month of game time.
+A monthly World of Warcraft subscription will run you about $14.99 plus tax for one month of game time.
 If you plan to play for a longer period, you might consider paying for a longer subscription time to pay a lower monthly price.
 For instance, purchasing a 6-month subscription will cost you $77.94 for a per-month average of $12.99 plus tax.

-The starting price for a digital copy of Shadowlands is $39.99 if purchased directly through a Blizzard account.
+The starting price for a digital copy of Dragonflight is $49.99 if purchased directly through a Blizzard account.
 You can also buy a digital or physical copy of the game through other retailers.

-Assuming you purchase Shadowlands for $39.99, plus a one-month subscription, your total initial cost would be about $60 after tax.
-Once you own the expansion your reoccurring cost is the typical $14.99+tax per month.
+Assuming you purchase Dragonflight for $49.99, plus a one-month subscription, your total initial cost would be about $70 after tax.
+Once you own the expansion, your reoccurring cost is the typical $14.99+ tax per month.